theodorosploumis/notes/docs.md

   - txt or other files we remove from repositories
   - drush site aliases
   - settings.php and dotenv
-  - How to override a Drupal distro
+  - How to override a Drupal distro (eg social)
   - Public and Private files paths
   - How to get a Database backup
   - How to get Public files